qiz013/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](l2p3.png)

-Problem: updated index twice
+Problem: deplicated commands
-Symptom: unexpected output
+Symptom: compilation and running errors of the codes

 ## some remarks:
- in fact, my group did not strictly make three changes to the code
+- in fact, my group did not strictly make three changes to the code

 ## relationship between the bug, the symptom, and the failure-inducing input: